Get,

 As the name suggests, dysthymia or persistent depression is a chronic form of depression, which generally last for several years, thereby interfering with one’s routine tasks and personal relationships.
 People, who have this condition, often find it hard to be happy even on cheerful occasions.
 These people may be perceived by others as pessimistic and gloomy when in reality they are coping with a chronic mental illness.
 How is persistent depression different from clinical depression?
 The moods experienced in the case of persistent depression are not as severe as those in the case of clinical depression are.
 However, they may still evoke feelings of hopelessness, sadness, and loss of interest.

-Bipolar disorder causes extreme mood fluctuations and changes in one’s behaviour, thoughts, and sleep pattern.
-With this type of depression, one not just feels ‘low’ but may even have recurrent or frequent thoughts about self-harm, death, or suicide.
+Bipolar disorder causes extreme mood fluctuations and changes in one’s behavior, thoughts, and sleep pattern.
+With this type of depression, one not only feels ‘low’ but may even have recurrent or frequent thoughts about self-harm, death, or suicide.
 These excessive mood swings may happen sporadically – perhaps twice a year – or more frequently, like every week.

 Bouts of crying, emotional breakdown, and feeling upset are commonly attributed to dramatic hormonal fluctuations, referred to as ‘baby blues’, which most women experience following childbirth.
 These feelings are very common and these tend to reduce within one or two weeks after childbirth.
 However, postpartum depression is a more severe form of ‘baby blues’, which can last for months after the child is born.
 This type of depression is more likely to affect women, who are already struggling to deal with anxiety, sadness, or other symptoms of mental illness.
 Does postpartum depression begin immediately after giving birth?
 Postpartum depression does not necessarily start immediately following childbirth.
 The symptoms may be observed in the initial few weeks after the birth of the child, or sometimes, they may show up months after, perhaps during the baby’s first year.